ywang113/Store-POS/README.md

 # Store Point of Sale
- Desktop Point of Sale app built with electron
+ Desktop Point of Sale app built with electron\

+  **Modified:**
+ Modified to PHP version by Boguss\
+ - dollar version
+ - using MySQL
+ - using XAMPP
+ - settlement print it added ( settlement = from 17:00 to next day 16:59)

   **Features:**

 - Can be used by multiple PC's on a network with one central database.